autonomouslogic/eve-csm-analysis/docs/index.md

 # Home

-This sit outlines analysies of the EVE Online CSM elections.
+This site outlines analysies of the EVE Online CSM elections.
 Raw data for the elections can be found at [EVE Ref docs](https://docs.everef.net/datasets/csm.html).

 * [EVE Ref](https://everef.net/)